meatpiHQ/wican-fw/README.md

 6. The WiFi menu lets you configure the WiFi parameters.
 It is recommended that you change the AP access point.
 7. The CAN menu allows to choose the protocol set the bitrate and TCP/UPD port number.
 8. When ready click submit Changes button and the device will store the configuration reboot immediately.

+**Note: If you intend to use the device in AP mode it is recommand that you disable the BLE function**

 ![Configuration page](https://github.com/meatpiHQ/WiCAN/blob/main/images/settings40.png?raw=true "Config page")